Sajjon/SwiftIntro/README.md

 4. Refactor the name of a variable/class/function you don't understand to a more understandable description.

 5. Switch the position of the _Restart_ button with the _Quit_ button.
-(tip: don't delete the buttons... 😜 then you have to recreate the _Segue_s...)
+(tip: don't delete the buttons... 😜 then you have to recreate the _Segues_ ...)

 6. Save the best score (lowest _clickCount_ for each level) a user has scored and present this score in the _GameOverVC_.
 (Tip: Checkout [NSUserDefaults](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSUserDefaults_Class/) for saving.)